advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 5115750284273141999: 25
 ```

+The term of this sequence 0-25 covers the u64 range.

 107478087043 was found 13.06.2025 19:13 UTC.
 460785710279 was found 15.08.2025 18:48 UTC.
 5075320359359 was found 22.08.2025 18:29 UTC.